LeetLLM

 • A typed case state that keeps exact action-driving facts outside conversational summaries.

-• An agent contract that carries gateway lane, cost, citation, and human-review requirements into orchestration.
+• An agent contract that carries gateway policy, support policy, cost, citation, and human-review requirements into orchestration without copying lane routing.

-• A published-policy retriever that rejects an instruction hidden inside a private note.
+• A published-policy retriever that rejects an instruction hidden inside a private note and a policy citation from the wrong region.

-• A read-tool and refund-action boundary with ownership, confirmation, review, and idempotency controls.
+• A read-tool and credit-action boundary with ownership, confirmation, review, idempotency, and invoice-uniqueness controls.

 • A traceable high-value handoff plus scenario tests and a document-QA capstone brief.